Interplay between trimer structure and magnetic ground state in Ba5Ru3O12 probed by Neutron and muSR techniques: Results and Discussions

 \subsubsection{Muon Spin Relaxation}

-Fig. 7(a-e) represents ZF-$\mu SR$ spectra of Ba$_{5}$Ru$_{3}$O$_{12}$.
-The initial asymmetry drops gradually without developing muon spin oscillation due to the high magnetic damping in the antiferromagnetically ordered phase as the temperature goes below $T_{N}$ = 60 K (Fig. 8) \cite{ref34, ref35}.
-We missed the oscillation as it falls too short as compared to the ISIS pulse width.
+Fig. 7(a-e) represents ZF-$\mu$SR spectra of Ba$_{5}$Ru$_{3}$O$_{12}$ \cite{ref39}.
+The initial asymmetry drops gradually without developing muon spin oscillation due to the high magnetic damping in the antiferromagnetically ordered phase as the temperature goes below T$_{N}$ = 60 K \cite{ref40, ref41}.
+We missed the oscillation as it falls within the detector dead time of the ISIS pulsed source.
 Two distinct relaxations are clearly visible in the asymmetry spectra.
-The ZF-$\mu SR$ spectra are fitted with the sum of a simple exponential decay function and an exponential decay oscillation function with the addition of a flat background constant term. $G_{Z} (t) = A_{1} exp(-\lambda_{1} t) + A_{2} cos(\omega t + \phi) exp(-\lambda_{2} t) + A_{bg}$.
-Here, $A_{1}$ and $A_{2}$ are the initial asymmetry parameters, $\lambda_{1}$ and $\lambda_{2}$ are the muon relaxation rates, $\omega$ is the muon precession frequency, $\phi$ is the phase of initial oscillation, and $A_{bg}$ is the temperature-independent flat background term.
-For all temperature data, we fixed the $A_{bg}$ at 0.15, which corresponds to the muons stopped inside the silver holder or might get planted inside the sample, where the internal field distribution was very negligible.
-The oscillatory and non-oscillatory term in the fit function corresponds to two different muon sites.
-In the paramagnetic phase, at the higher time domain (above 5 $\mu s$), the decoupling effect is visible with the parallel shifting of the fitting curves, as shown in Fig. 7f.
+The ZF-$\mu$SR spectra are fitted with the sum of a simple exponential decay function and an exponential decay oscillation function, with the addition of a flat background constant term.